SAP-samples/teched2022-AP260/exercises/ex3/README.md

 `npx hardhat test` should now happily walk through all the tests.

-### Test that only owner can redeeme ticket
+### Test that only owner can redeem ticket

 Let's now write another test that tests if only the owner of the contract, which could be the organizer of a concert, is able to mark a ticket as redeemed.
-Add the following test after `add test "only owner can redeeme ticket"` in our test file:
+Add the following test after `add test "only owner can redeem ticket"` in our test file:

 ```typescript
     it("Should mint a token, throw exception as token owner tries to mark used (onlyOwner = contract owner)", async function () {